Directional Mollification for Knot-Preserving $C^{\infty}$ Smoothing of Polygonal Chains with Explicit Curvature Bounds: Constructing the directional mollification

-Suppose $f : \R \to \R$ is convex and that the mollifier $\varphi : \R \to \R$ is non-negative.
-From \cref{thm:OurReferenceTheorem} the mollification for any $\ep > 0$, that is, $F_{\ep} = f*\varphi_{\ep}$, satisfies that $F_{\ep} \geq f$, see \cref{fig:AbsFunction}.
-This, from a practical point of view, implies that the conventional mollification stays inside the convex hull of the original path.
-For example, if the path is a square, the mollified path will be inside the square, and if the path has a ``V''-shape, the mollified path will have a smoothed ``V''-shape, but \textit{above} the original shape.
-Thus, this is in fact a limitation when, for example, a mollified curve has to stay in a restricted area.
-Therefore, here we try to find a new kind of mollification that is \textit{outside/below} in the aforementioned examples.
-Moreover, as was already noted from \cref{fig:AbsFunction} for a linearly interpolated set of points, the mollification does \textit{not} intersect the points that define the curve, thus they cannot be considered as waypoints.
-Therefore, we will also require that the directional mollification keep waypoints invariant in the case of a curve created by linearly interpolating points.
-We present this discussion as the following problem. \begin{problem}[Improving the path mollification] Given $p \in [1,\infty]$ and a $p$-locally integrable function $f : \R^n \to \R$ or $f : \R \to \R^n$, find an operator $T_{\ep}$, where $\ep > 0$, that acts on $f$ and creates a new function $T_{\ep}(f)$ with the same domain and codomain such that: \begin{enumerate} \item $T_{\ep}(f)$ inherits the smoothness properties of mollifiers, that is, $T_{\ep}(f)$ is infinitely many times continuously differentiable. \item $T_{\ep}(f)$ can be made arbitrary close to $f$ by letting $\ep \to 0$.
-That is, it inherits the convergence properties of the mollifiers. \item If $f : \R^n \to \R$ is convex, then $T_{\ep}(f) \leq f$. \item If $f : \R \to \R^n$ is a function created by linearly interpolating $N$ points in $\R^n$, the curve generated, $T_{\ep}(f):\R \to \R^n$ shall include all $N$ points.
-That is, $T_{\ep}(f)$ keeps waypoints invariant. \item $T_{\ep}(f)$ is simple to compute numerically. \end{enumerate} \end{problem}
+As can be seen from Figure \ref{fig:Figure_1_Example}, the mollification of a polygonal chain stays inside the convex hull of the original curve.
+This implies that, for a convex real-valued function, its mollification is above (i.e., greater than or equal to) it.
+As presented in Theorem \ref{thm:OurReferenceTheorem}, the convex hull property also holds for any locally integrable function, not necessarily restricted to polygonal chains.
+Moreover, we can also see that, for the polygonal chain, the mollified curve does \textit{not} intersect the points that define the curve; thus they cannot be considered as vertices for the smoothed $C^{\infty}$ function.
+Nevertheless, as seen in Theorem \ref{thm:OurReferenceTheorem}, the smoothness, convergence, and computational aspects of mollification are highly desirable properties for curve smoothing.
+For that purpose, we collect all of these desirable properties and state them in a single problem to be solved in this work. \begin{problem}[Improving the conventional mollification] Given $p \in [1,\infty]$ and a $p$-locally integrable function $f : \R^n \to \R$ or $f : \R \to \R^n$, find an operator $T_{\ep}$, where $\ep > 0$, that acts on $f$ and creates a new function $T_{\ep}(f)$ with the same domain and codomain of $f$ such that: \begin{enumerate} \item $T_{\ep}(f)$ inherits the smoothness properties of mollifiers, that is, $T_{\ep}(f)$ is infinitely many times continuously differentiable. \item $T_{\ep}(f)$ can be made arbitrary close to $f$ by letting $\ep \to 0$.
+That is, it inherits the convergence properties of the mollifiers. \item If $f : \R^n \to \R$ is convex, then $T_{\ep}(f) \leq f$. \item If $f : \R \to \R^n$ is a polygonal chain in $\R^n$, the smoothed curve generated, $T_{\ep}(f):\R \to \R^n$ shall intersect all the vertices that define the chain. \item $T_{\ep}(f)$ is simple to compute numerically. \end{enumerate} \end{problem}